Chris Andreucci: Music

 Andreucci released his first single, "Talk to Me", in June 2018.
 Later that year, he released his second single, "Nothing in the World".
 In December 2018, Andreucci released his debut album, The Opener, recorded and produced by Paul McInally.
 In 2019 during his exchange trip in North Carolina, Andreucci released his first EP, A Traveller's Tale.

 Andreucci signed a publishing deal with Century Music Group in May 2019 while playing a writer's round in Nashville.
 His first label EP, What Don't Kill You, was released in December 2020.

 Andreucci headlined at Celtic Connections at the Glasgow Royal Concert Hall to a sell-out crowd.
 He was also added to the C2C: Country to Country bill at the SSE Hydro in Glasgow alongside Luke Combs, Brett Young, and Tanya Tucker.
-Due to the COVID-19 pandemic, the C2C festival was postponed to 2021.

 On 1 April 2020 Andreucci released a two-song live EP titled Caledonia.
 The EP includes a cover of Dougie MacLean's "Caledonia", and a live bonus track titled "Town Called Misery".

 December 2020 brought the long-awaited EP "What Don't Kill You", recorded with Century Music Group in Nashville, TN.
 The six song album was released on the 21st.

 After a year of no live music and recording, Andreucci returned to the scene with his third studio single "Killin' Time" on July 16, 2021.
 Co-written with Conner Edmunds of Bailer Music Publishing and produced by CÄLLEN Sounds, the track adopts a new sound for the Scotsman which was received very well with the new single debuting at #1 on the UK iTunes Charts.
 Andreucci later signed a new publishing deal with Bailer Music Publishing.

-In August 2022 Andreucci released his fourth studio single Strangers In A Bar, co-written by John Haywood and Carver Partin.
+In August 2022 Andreucci released his fourth studio single "Strangers In A Bar", co-written by John Haywood and Carver Partin.
+"Strangers In A Bar" debuted at #3 on the UK iTunes Charts.
 This single carved out a new sound for the Scotsman who worked closely with producers Jimmy Mansfield and Paul Rogers of Red Giraffe Recordings Nashville.

+In 2023, Andreucci released three singles, the first being "To The Moon & Back".
+This track was co-written with California native songwriter Kylie Hughes and debuted at #6 on the iTunes country chart.
+July of '23 brought the release of a new single titled "Written In Rock", a song that the Scotsman wrote for his sister on her wedding day.
+Following the success of "To The Moon & Back" Andreucci released an acoustic version of this track in August of the same year.